KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 4. Open a new Excel spreadsheet.
 Save in your preferred location and save the file as Excel-Macro-Enabled Workbook (*.xlsm)

-    WARNING: Saving the file as regular spreadsheet will result in the loss of ALL VBA codes!
+    ![warning][ALERT] WARNING: Saving the file as regular spreadsheet will result in the loss of ALL VBA codes!

 ### MacOS